City of Denton now under orders to boil water before consumption

 Editor’s note: This article is available free of charge for all readers as part of the Denton Record-Chronicle’s continued coverage of the ongoing weather and power crisis.
 To support critical journalism such as this, please consider a digital subscription.

 City officials are still investigating to figure out why the water pressure got so low.
-According to a news release, the water pressure fell to levels below 20 pounds per square inch — the accepted minimum level — at several locations throughout the city’s water distribution system.
+According to the release, the water pressure fell to levels below 20 pounds per square inch — the accepted minimum level — at several locations throughout Denton’s water distribution system.

 Water pressure must remain high in order to keep it safe.
 If there’s low water pressure, there’s a small chance bacteria can seep into the water and contaminate it.
 Adams said the pressure must be above 20 PSI before the city can rescind the notice.